Ray Williams (bowls)

-Ray Williams (1949), was a Welsh international lawn bowls player.
+Ray Williams (born c.
+1951), is a former Welsh international lawn bowls player.

-Bowls career
+Biography

+In 1975, Williams was a member of the Bedwas Bowls Club.

+Williams, an assistant transport manager at the time, was the Monmouthshire open champion and represented Wales at the 1976 World Outdoor Bowls Championship in South Africa.

 He won a bronze medal in the men's pairs at the 1978 Commonwealth Games in Edmonton with Jim Morgan.

-Four years later he represented Wales again in the fours at the Lawn Bowls at the 1982 Commonwealth Games.
+Four years later he represented Wales again in the fours event at the 1982 Commonwealth Games.
+In 1983, after 24 caps for Wales, he received a 20-month suspended ban for misconduct (drunken behaviour) at the 1982 Commonwealth Games.